carineang/tp/docs/UserGuide.md

 #### Command history

-We know it can be **very annoying** to re-type commands consisting of long client details, especially due to a small typo.
+We know it can be **very annoying** to re-type commands consisting of long client details, especially due to typos.

 As such, **Notarius** keeps a history of the command inputs you have entered.
 When the command history is open, the inputs shown are **ordered** from the **most recently** entered input at the **top** to the **least recently**